matwilso/matwilso.github.io/_posts/robot-future.md

 give babies an impossible physics scenario (e.g., a block that magically floats instead of falling) and a control scenario (block that falls as expected), and test whether the babies look longer at the impossible physics sceneraio.
-If they do look longer on average at impossible scenarios, it suggests they are surprised and that the data is not fitting with their world model as well.
+If they do look longer on average at impossible scenarios, it suggests they are surprised and that the data doesn't fit their world model.
 (review papers from: [2002](/assets/papers/baillargeon_2002.pdf), [2004](/assets/papers/baillargeon_2004.pdf))
 </span>
 As adults, we are continually forced to adapt and refine our predictions, as we confront increasingly complex phenomena.
 Through this process, our models become very good.
 Humans look at the world and we understand it.

-On the other hand, robots look at the world and they effectively see static.
+On the other hand, robots look at the world today and they effectively see static.
 ConvNets, as we mostly train them today, can do complex information processing and pick up on important features of the world, but their understanding is extremely superficial.
-This is fundamentally because they are not given the chance to acquire even a fraction of the information they need about the world to understand it.
+They are not given the chance to acquire even a fraction of the information they need about the world to understand it.
+They are starved for training bits and so it's not surprising they understand very little.

-It’s not going to require radically new and complex processes that we currently 'can’t even imagine' to endow networks with this deeper understanding.
+I don't believe it’s going to require radically new and complex processes that we currently 'can’t even imagine' to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

 ## Sim2real and learned sims